Fathead minnow: Distribution and habitat

 Fathead minnows are distributed across North America from Chihuahua, Mexico, north to the Maritime Provinces and Great Slave Lake drainage of Canada and have been introduced to Atlantic and Pacific coastal drainage basins in the United States.
 Their tolerance for multiple environmental conditions, characteristics of their life history, and their popularity as bait species contribute to their widespread distribution.
 The fathead minnow is quite tolerant of turbid, low-oxygen water and can most commonly be found in small lakes, ponds, and wetlands.
-They can also be found in larger lakes, streams, and other habitats, as well.
+They can also be found in larger lakes, streams, and other habitats.

-Diet and Predators
+Diet and predators

 Fathead minnows are omnivores that are categorized as Benthic filter feeders, sifting through dirt and silt to find food.
 The carnivorous portion of their diet is made up of mainly insects, crustaceans, other aquatic invertebrates, and zooplankton.
 The herbivorous portion of their diet is primarily made up of algae and phytoplankton.
 Fathead minnows will also feed on bottom detritus.

 Fathead minnows are a largely preyed upon fish that is eaten by mainly piscivorous fish such as Largemouth Bass, Northern Pike, Yellow Perch, Walleye, and various other types of fish.